perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 9. Stop capture network traffic
 10. On Process Monitor, select File -> Save the CSV
 11. Start ProcDOT
-12. Upload the Procmon CSV and Windump PCAP file and select the malware from the launcher.
+12. Upload the Procmon CSV and Windump PCAP file and select the malware from the launcher

 ### Mutexes
 1. Navigate to Start -> System Internal Tools and select `procexp.exe`